 Whether you’re interested in extras cover or hospital cover - or both - there are plenty of great reasons to get family health insurance.

 Not only can it give you peace of mind about your family’s health, it can help you save money for things that matter like your children’s education and future.
 This is because health insurance can function as a safety net for those unexpected costs from dental care, chronic illness, or hospital treatment.

 It can also give you and your family more power to choose who treats you and where, as well as providing you with better facilities and accommodation.
 You can even have treatment at a private hospital, and skip long public hospital waiting times for elective surgeries such as hip replacements, cataract extraction, and ligament repairs.

 Being covered for those unexpected situations, having control over where your family is treated and managing unexpected bills are some of the benefits of investing in family health insurance.

-We don’t compare all health insurance providers or policies in the market.
+*iSelect does not compare all health insurance providers or policies in the market.
 The availability of policies will change from time to time.
-Not all policies available from our partners are compared by iSelect and due to commercial arrangements, your stated needs and circumstances, not all policies compared by iSelect will be available to all customers.
-Some policies are available only from our call centre and others are available only from our website.
-Click here to view our range of providers.
+Not all policies available from its providers are compared by iSelect and due to commercial arrangements, your stated needs and circumstances, not all policies compared by iSelect are available to all customers.
+Some policies and special offers are available only from iSelect’s contact centre or website.
+Click here to view iSelect's range of providers